Getting your gutters cleaned regularly can help extend the life of your gutters.

 Do I need to replace my gutters?

-If your gutters have holes in them or are significantly damaged enough that water cannot drain properly, it is time to replace.
+If your gutters have holes in them or are significantly damaged enough that water cannot drain properly, it is time to replace them.
 A new set of gutters can save you headaches near term and a lot of money in the long term when accounting for damage that water inevitably causes.